matarabadanf/BARISTA/README.md

 **IMPORTANT**:
 - ORCA launchers should be able to copy `.xyz` and `.gbw` files to the `$WorkDir`.
 We include an example launcher for ORCA in the `data/` folder.
 This is in order to avoid recoputing the SCF optimization in both states, eventually saving some computation time.
+- The run_opt.sh script should include all module imports required for the calculation.
+This must include a python version that has ASE installed.
 ## Using Brewer
 Brewer requires an input file named `brewer.TEMPLATE` input file.
 The `barista/brewer/brewer_setup.py` script generates a directory with the `brewer.TEMPLATE` input file and copies the required files for the calculation with: